 Workplace Romance Is A Common Affair

 Understandably, people who work together, sometimes end up in a romantic situation.
 Due to the long hours that co-workers spend with one other, they tend to get to know the other person pretty well and there is often little free time outside work to meet someone.
 The actual number of people involved in workplace romances may be higher than you imagine.
+62% of workers say they’ve gotten romantic with a coworker.
+16% had met their spouse or partner at work.

 With 38 percent of American workers admitting they have dated a co-worker during their career, there is obviously something to the whole love at the office topic.
 Perhaps more surprising, 31 percent of those who have dated a co-worker ended up marrying that person.
 The rate at which workplace romances end up being long-term successes is quite high.